ethi-technologies/policies/ethi-privacy-statement.md

 This Privacy Statement is licensed under this [Creative Commons Zero license](https://creativecommons.org/publicdomain/zero/1.0/).
 For details, see our [site-policy repository](https://github.com/ethi-technologies/policies/blob/master/LICENSE.md).

 ### Contacting Ethi
-Questions regarding Ethi's Privacy Statement or information practices should be directed to george@ethi.me.
+Questions regarding Ethi's Privacy Statement or information practices should be directed to contact@ethi.me.